elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-main-components-of-an-essay-and-how-do-they-contribute-to-its-overall-structure.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    This content outlines the main components of an essay, including the introduction, thesis statement, body paragraphs, evidence, and conclusion, explaining how each contributes to the overall structure and effectiveness of the essay.
+    This content outlines the main components of an essay, including the introduction, thesis statement, body paragraphs, evidence, and conclusion, explaining their roles in the overall structure and effectiveness of the essay.
   page_keywords: >-
-    essay components,introduction,thesis statement,body paragraphs,evidence,conclusion,structure,writing,critical thinking
+    essay components,introduction,thesis statement,body paragraphs,evidence,conclusion,reflection,critical thinking,essay structure
 author: QuickTakes
 question: >-
     What are the main components of an essay, and how do they contribute to its overall structure?